nicolasdilley/Gomela/README.md

 above the size of a channel affects which monitors will be assigned to it.
 Sending or receiving on both channel allows to account for both options.

+The rest of the models is translated similarly to what has been explained above.

+# Further functionalities of Gomela

+To pass a default lower and upper bound for badly formed for loop (including infinite for loops) use the flags ```-lb=value``` and ```-ub=value``` to give a default ```value``` for the lower and upper bound respectively.

+To verify the benchmarks:

+* Run  ```git clone http://git.cs.kent.ac.uk/nicolasdilley/gomela && cd gomela && go install && go build```
+* Run  ```cp benchmarks/* source && ./gomela```

+To verify a list of projects:

+* Create a .txt file containing all the github projects that you want to verify with each project name (in the form "creator/project_name") on a seperate line. (see [projects.txt](https://www.github.com/nicolasdilley/Gomela/projects.txt))
+* Run ```./gomela -l projects.txt -r```
+* The results of the survey (log.html and log.csv) will be contained in ./results with a folder per project containing the Promela models.

+To verify a single github repository:

+* Run ```./gomela -s creator/project_name -r``` ig. ```./gomela -s nicolasdilley/Gomela -r``` will verify this project.
+* The result of the survey will be in ./result and the Promela models under ./results/project_name/\*.pml.

+The features analysed in the survey are :

+* Chan in for - A channel created in a for loop
+* Go in for - A goroutine is spawned in a for loop
+* Comm Param - A function's parameter that is used as either a for loop bound or a channel bound
+* For loop not well formed - A for loop that is not well formed (nor infinite)
+* Func as a bound - A for loop has a function as a bound
+* Receive as a bound - A for loop has a receive as a bound
+* len() as a bound - A bound that is the length of a list
+* Struct as a bound - A bound that is of type Struct
+* Elem of a struct as a bound - A bound that is an element of a struct (eg, b.a)
+* Uses an item of a list as a bound - A bound that is an element of a list (eg, a[0])
+* Pointer as a bound - A bound that is a pointer (eg, &a[0], &a)
+* Integer as a bound - A bound that is a constant or an Integer (eg, a -> const a := 10, 10)
+* Var as a bound - A bound that is a variable(eg, a -> a := 10)